SEO Migration 2025: The Complete Guide

 Identify Priority Pages

-Your priority pages—the pages that drive the most traffic to the current site, have the most links, or convert the best—are critical to the success of your SEO migration.
+Your priority pages are critical to the success of your website migration.
+These are the pages that drive the most traffic, have the most links, or convert the best.
 If you forget to transfer these pages or do it incorrectly, you could negatively affect your site’s search rankings.

 You can check within your Google Analytics 4 property or Google Search Console to identify your priority pages based on the following: